 Timothy Poulton, M.D., has a special affinity and ease for teaching communication and facilitation skills to other physicians through his work with The Institute for Healthcare Excellence (IHE).

-Dr. Poulton is a member of the faculty for the Communication in Healthcare and Relationship-Centered Leadership courses for Mission Health System.
+Dr. Poulton has been a member of the faculty for the Communication in Healthcare and Relationship-Centered Leadership courses for Mission Health System.
 He is also a physician advisor to the Clinical Documentation Integrity Team, helping to seamlessly integrate coding and risk capture concepts with bedside patient care.
 He’s a member of the American Academy of Family Physicians and the Western North Carolina Medical Society, and has served on the Western Carolina Medical Society’s Healthy Healer committee.